-The Planetary Guardians are formally recognized by the United Nations and granted restricted police powers, with the goal of protecting the world from super criminals.
+The Planetary Guardians are officially recognized by the United Nations and granted restricted international police powers, with the goal of protecting the world from super criminals.
 The offshoot Bay Area Guardians are included in the document of recognition, even though construction of their base is put on hold for more than a decade with the end of the war.
-They operate out of the upper floors of a warehouse owned by Judson Kemper in the interim.
+They instead operate out of the upper floors of a warehouse owned by Judson Kemper in the interim.

 Several other groups of supers - most consisting of people who worked together during the War - soon form, though these are generally less formally established than the two Guardians teams.
 While derided by some as "costume fetish clubs" most of these groups do substantial good work over the coming decades.
 Many members - and some entire teams - pay the ultimate price for their work.

 Many people - especially figures of authority - had hoped the supers would go back to fighting crime individually or in small groups after the War.
-However, the value of cooperation between supers which was demonstrated even before the war is not forgotten.
+However, the value of cooperation between supers which was demonstrated even before 1940 is not forgotten.
 While most crime fighting supers do keep working on their own or in small informal teams, nearly all have affiliations with larger super organizations.
 Sometimes several of them.
 Just as important, both individuals and teams have learned to sacrifice some of their pre-war secrecy in order to share information and other resources.